koendv/RTTStream/README.md

 ```
 ## Speed Test Results

-These are the results of the [SpeedTest](https://github.com/koendv/Arduino-RTTStream/blob/main/examples/SpeedTest/SpeedTest.ino) sketch:
+These are the results of the [SpeedTest](https://github.com/koendv/Arduino-RTTStream/blob/main/examples/SpeedTest/SpeedTest.ino) sketch for different debuggers:

 | firmware |hardware| target | char/s |
 |---|---|---|---|